2nd GEWEX Earth’s Energy Imbalance Assessment Workshop

 Theme 2: In-situ Focus

-10:20MapEval4OceanHeat (ME4OH): an objective assessment of mapping methods used to estimate ocean heat content changeDonata Giglio
+10:20MapEval4OceanHeat (ME4OH): an objective assessment of mapping methods used to estimate ocean heat content changeDonata Giglio (invited)

-University of Colorado (invited)
+University of Colorado (v)

 10:40Locally stationary Argo Ocean heat content estimates: Modeling, validation and uncertainty quantificationMikael Kuusela